NadimGhaznavi/Db4E/index.md

 Additionally, each miner also has a cron job to restart the `xmrig` mining software.

 Basically, I restart all of my Mining farm's services on a daily basis.

 ---

-# Historical Data on the Web

-When the `db4e` P2Pool daemon log file monitoring daemon watches for events and creates MongoDb records for them.
-When one of the following events is found:

-* XMR payment made to my mining farm
-* Share found by my mining farm
-* Block found on the Monero XMR mini sidechain
-* Hashrates of my pool, the mini sidechain and the mainchain

-The the application aggregates the daily totals for those events, generates a CSV File and pushes the file to GitHub where it is rendered using some Javascript code based around ApexCharts.
-See [this page](/pages/web/index.html) for a live data feed.

----